kalohq/please/Readme.md

 So, when you run `please build --mode=dev --target='release v3.0.0'`, we’ll spawn `scripts/build --mode=dev --target='release v3.0.0'`.

-#### composable script base

-please looks for any script recursively.
-When you call `please help-me`, we’ll try running `./scripts/help-me`.
-If there’s no executable file there, we’ll have a go at `../scripts/help-me`.
-We keep going upwards until we find it for you.

-This makes it really easy for you to organize scripts in a natural way.
-Especially handy in a monorepo, where you often need project-wide scripts in the root directory and package-wide scripts in subdirectories.

 #### overview

 When you run `please` without any arguments, we’ll print a list of all available scripts.
 Just for your convenience.